-"Order Qualifiers" means the following order duration qualifiers supported by the Exchange
+"Order Qualifiers" means the following order duration qualifiers supported by the Exchange Trading System.

-Trading System.
 An Order eligible to be entered into the Exchange Trading System that does not contain a duration qualifier will be cancelled if not filled during the trading day in which it was received or, if it was received between trading days, during the next trading day.
-An Order may specify one of the following duration qualifiers:
+An Order may specify one (1) of the following duration qualifiers:

-- (i) "Good Till Cancel" (GTC) means an Order that will remain in the market until executed or manually cancelled. - (ii) "Immediate or Cancel" (IOC) means an Order that will either be immediately executed or cancelled. - (iii) "Good Till Date" (GTD) type of order that is active until its specified date.
+- (i) "Day" means an Order that will remain in the market for the duration of the session it is placed in.
+If a Day order is not fully executed, any remaining quantity is cancelled at the end of the trading session; - (ii) "Good Till Cancel" (GTC) means an Order that will remain in the market until executed or manually cancelled; - (iii) "Immediate or Cancel" (IOC) means an Order that will either be immediately executed or cancelled;= - (iv) "Fill or Kill" (FOK) means, upon entry, an Order that will either be executed in its entirety or cancelled; or - (v) "Good Till Date" (GTD) type of order that is active until its specified date.

-"Participant" means a Clearing Firm, Broker Firm, or Participant Firm; any person who is either employed or is an agent of a Clearing Firm, Broker Firm, or Participant Firm; an ISV; or any Person initiating or executing a transaction on or subject to the Rules of the Exchange directly or through an intermediary, or any person who is authorized to access or utilize the Exchange pursuant to the applicable User ID.
+"Participant" means a Clearing Firm, Broker Firm, or Participant Firm; any person who is either employed or is an agent of a Clearing Firm, Broker Firm, or Participant Firm; an ISV; or any Person initiating or executing a Ttransaction on or subject to the Rules of the Exchange directly or through an intermediary, or any person who is authorized to access or utilize the Exchange pursuant to the applicable User ID.